PeARSearch/PeARS-OMD/README.md

 ## What and why

-**What:** This branch of *PeARS-lite* is dedicated to the version of PeARS Lite used in the context of the project *On My Disk: search integration*.
+**What:** *PeARS-OMD* is a version of PeARS used in the context of the project *On My Disk: search integration*.
 A description of the project can be found [on this page](https://www.ngisearch.eu/view/Events/FirstTenSearchersAnnounced).
 We are grateful to the Next Generation Internet programme of the European Commission for the financial support given to this project (see credits at the bottom of this README).

 **Why:** This PeARS version is tailored for use with the [On My Disk](https://onmydisk.com/) private cloud solution.
 It includes features for indexing and search over a user's decentralised filesystem.